Action Factor logo

 Volume 1 Music Sample What’s That Sound?
 (Teacher’s Voice)

-Listen to What’s That Sound? audio sample in Real Audio or MP3 format.
+Listen to What’s That Sound? audio sample.

 phonics products link